EdwardDanielSalazar/SimpleXboxControllerAdapterPRO/README.md

 screen /dev/ttyUSB0 9600
 ```

-As noted above, there isn't a huge amount of space left on the ATmega32u4's flash with the current build so it may be necessary to remove support for one or more controllers in order to add in support for others.
+There is almost no space left on the ATmega32u4's flash with the current build so it may be necessary to remove support for one or more controllers in order to add in support for others.

 ### Steps for adding additional controllers